 For certain conditions, such as false pregnancy and fighting, spaying and neutering are required.

-Buns overgrooming due to stress and boredom require hygienic and playful environs.
-Keeping them busy with chew-safe rabbit toys such as activity tables, hanging toys, or apple sticks can rejuvenate the mood.
+Buns overgrooming due to stress and boredom require hygienic and playful environments.
+Keeping them busy with chew-safe rabbit toys such as activity tables, hanging toys, or apple sticks can rejuvenate their mood.

 Preventive Care Measures for Shedding

 Certain infections and health problems related to molting may cause chronic pain.
 However, there are several measures to avoid complications.

 Following routine best practices in rabbit care can keep most of these problems at bay.

 - Brush the bunny coat regularly to get rid of loose hairs

 - Clean the rabbit’s ears every week

 - Do spot cleaning if ever your bun gets dirty

 - Take your small pet for a regular health checkup at a vet clinic